dnguyensr/advancements-react/README.md

-# README
+# Advancements React

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is a rebuild of [TroopAdvancements](https://github.com/dnguyensr/TroopAdvancements) and [advancements](https://github.com/dnguyensr/advancments) which are a Boy Scouts advancements tracking web applications.
+This build shifts the purpose of the application to a quick overview of troop advancements scoped to troop, patrols, and individuals from the a full fledged advancements tracker that duplicated traditional tracking methods of the Boy Scout Handbook.

+## Environment

+### Ruby/Rails version

-* Ruby version
+* Ruby 2.4.0
+* Rails 5.1.0.rc2

-* System dependencies
+### System dependencies

-* Configuration

-* Database creation
+This project uses webpacker which requires:

-* Database initialization
+* Ruby 2.2+

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Node.js 6.4.0+

-* ...
+* Yarn

+### Configuration

+Text Editor: An EditorConfig plug-in is required for most text editors to conform to coding styles defined in the editorconfig file.